Tata Motors, Ford India ink pact with Gujarat govt for Sanand manufacturing plant acquisition | Business

 TPEML is planning to invest in new machinery and equipment, which is necessary to commission and make the unit ready to produce its vehicles.
 With the proposed investments, it would establish an installed capacity of 3 lakh units per annum, which would be scalable to more than 4 lakh units.

-Commenting on the development, Gujarat's Additional Chief Secretary Rajiv Kumar Gupta said the MoU is intended to catalyze a win-win for all the stakeholders and ensure a smooth transition.
+Commenting on the development, Gujarat's Additional Chief Secretary Rajiv Kumar Gupta said the MoU is intended to catalyse a win-win for all the stakeholders and ensure a smooth transition.

 ''This effort reinforces Gujarat's image as a progressive, investment-friendly state and its resolve to further strengthen the state as a leading automotive hub in the country,'' he noted.